shawnbrown/get_reader/README.md

 from get_reader import get_reader

 with open('myfile.csv', newline='') as csvfile:

     reader = get_reader(csvfile)

     for row in reader:
         print(', '.join(row))
 ```

-Automatically detects other data sources if supporting packages are installed:
+Automatically detects other data sources if optional extras are
+installed:

 ```python
 from get_reader import get_reader